liamtryan19-max/Original/README.md

     <h2>Professional Experience:</h2>
     <p><strong>Avoke Ltd.</strong><br>
     Marlow, Buckinghamshire (09/23 - 03/24)<br>
     Avoke Ltd. is one of the biggest Audio Visual equipment distributors operating primarily in the UK but has on occasion worked internationally.
-Initially, my day to day responsibility within the organization was administrative which acted as extremely formative insight into the inner-workings of a business, something which has intrigued and captivated me since.
+Initially, my day to day responsibility within the organization was administrative which acted as extremely formative insight into the inner-workings of a business, something which has intrigued and captivated me since. <br>
     <p><strong>St Jamess' Place</strong><br>
     Virtual work experience day								02/06/25<br>
     I was fortunate enough to be admitted into a virtual work experience day with St James’ place - the largest wealth management firm in the UK by assets under management (AUM).